tektutor/java-microservices-oct-2022/Day1/README.md

 gedit ~/.bashrc
 ```

-Make sure you append the below lines at the end of the file
+Make sure you append the below lines at the end of the file.
+Replace 'jegan' with 'rps' without quotes
 <pre>
 # User specific aliases and functions
 export NODEJS_HOME=/home/jegan/Downloads/node-v16.17.1-linux-x64